Gariben/Gaming/Pico-8/Retreat/README.md

 Existing To do list before publishing to Pico-8:
 + Add intro cutscene after text scroll
-+ Fix high score system
++ Add high score name entry
 + Add a few more graphical effects as you ascend
 + Add a few more sprites, music and sfx where needed